ictvoip/ictvoip-docs/docs/source/ictvoipbox/ictvoipbox.rst

 ***************

 .. note::
-   Updated: Imporoved Import will not overwrite or duplicate any existing CDRs that may already exist with a Domain/Tenant.
+   Updated: Client Side facing provisioning Addon.

 |

-Once you have installed the addon features for your FusionPBX ictVoIP Billing module you can then create a new menu item for your CDR maintenance when testing or migrating from other FusionPBX hosts.
+Once you have installed the addon feature for your FusionPBX ictVoIP Billing module you can then create a new Provider for Selling DIDs and provisioning Gateways via our template manager.

-To begin create your menu item
+To begin create your Provider.

 |